top of page

 Results

 It's that simple.
-As you can see Checkov runs and it notes that there were 8 failed checks including Public read access enabled.
-If you click on the link it will take you to a guide which explains the failure in more details and teaches you how to fix it.
+As you can see, Checkov runs and it notes that there were 8 failed checks, including Public read access enabled.
+If you click on the link, it will take you to a guide that explains the failure in more detail and teaches you how to fix it.

-Checkov checks for all common configuration and security errors in your Terraform code BEFORE deploying it.
-Anytime you download a Terraform script to execute in your environment, you will want to run Checkov to make sure that it meets your standards for configuration.
+Checkov checks for all standard configuration and security errors in your Terraform code BEFORE deploying it.
+Anytime you download a Terraform script to execute in your environment, you will want to run Checkov to ensure that it meets your standards for configuration.

-In the next blog, wrapping up this series, we will be checking a Terraform configuration file for issues with Checkov, deploying it to Azure, and using the open source tool Prowler to perform a security best practices assessment of your Azure environment.
-The report generated can be used to present to small and medium sized businesses with your recommendations for remediation.
+In the next blog, wrapping up this series, we will check a Terraform configuration file for issues with Checkov, deploy it to Azure, and use the open-source tool Prowler to perform a security best practices assessment of your Azure environment.
+The report generated can be used to present your recommendations for remediation to small and medium-sized businesses.

-You will now be able to create a gig on Fiverr or Upwork or the likes and conduct low-cost cloud security assessments and remember to continue your education to pass the Terraform Associate exam.
+You will now be able to create a gig on Fiverr, Upwork, or the likes and conduct low-cost cloud security assessments.
+Remember to continue your education to pass the Terraform Associate exam.

 Comments